Perennial Transplanting Quotes

 Scope/Size Typical Range

-Transplanting larger perennials may require additional planning to ensure healthy establishment.
+Transplanting larger perennials may require additional planning and equipment to ensure successful relocation.